 The Weeknd is boycotting future Grammy Awards after being shut out of this year’s nominations.

-The singer released his massively successful album After Hours in 2020 and played the 2021 Super Bowl half-time show — a huge honor and mark of both popularity and talent.
+The Toronto singer released his massively successful album After Hours in 2020 and played the 2021 Super Bowl half time show — a huge honour and mark of both popularity and talent.

 But despite that, the Weeknd wasn’t nominated for a single Grammy this year.
 Back in November, he called the institution “corrupt.”